larryknaebelobsidian/kingdom/Proposition 4. The literal, grammatical interpretation of the Scriptures must (connected with the figurative, tropical, or rhetorical) be observed in order to obtain a correct understanding of this kingdom..md

 ### Props Mentioned
 [[Proposition 70.
 The apostles, after Christ’s ascension, did not preach, either to Jews or Gentiles, that the Kingdom was established.|70]] [[Proposition 71.
 The language of the Apostles confirmed the Jews in their Messianic hopes of the Kingdom.|71]] [[Proposition 72.
 The doctrine of the Kingdom, as preached by the apostles, was received by the early churches.|72]] [[Proposition 73.
 The doctrine of the Kingdom preached by the Apostles and Elders, raised up no controversy with the Jews.|73]] [[Proposition 74.
 The belief in the speedy Advent of Christ, entertained both by the Apostles and the churches under them, indicates what Kingdom was believed in and taught by the first Christians.|74]] [[Proposition 75.
 The doctrine of the Kingdom, as held by the churches established by the Apostles, was perpetuated.|75]] [[Proposition 76.
 The doctrine of the Kingdom was changed under the Gnostic and Alexandrian influence.|76]] [[Proposition 77.
 The doctrine of the Kingdom, as held by the early church was finally almost exterminated under the teaching and power of the Papacy.|77]] [[Proposition 78.
 The early church doctrine was revived after the Reformation.|78]] [[Proposition 16.
 This kingdom cannot be properly comprehended without acknowledging an intimate and internal connection existing between the Old and New Testaments.|16]]
 ### Literal grammatical interpretation is sound

-> I hold for a most infallible rule in expositions of the Sacred Scriptures, that where a literal construction will stand, the furthest from the letter is commonly the worst.
-There is nothing more dangerous than this licentious and deluding art, which changes the meaning of words, as alchymy doth, or would do, the substance of metals, making of anything what it pleases, and bringing in the end all truth to nothing.
+> "I hold for a most infallible rule in expositions of the Sacred Scriptures, that where a literal construction will stand, the furthest from the letter is commonly the worst.
+There is nothing more dangerous than this licentious and deluding art, which changes the meaning of words, as alchymy doth, or would do, the substance of metals, making of anything what it pleases, and bringing in the end all truth to nothing."
 > -Hooker
 > p.
 47 Vol. 1 Prop.
 4 Obs.
 1

-> I have grounded my preaching upon the literal word ; he that pleases may follow me, he that will not may stay.
+> "I have grounded my preaching upon the literal word ; he that pleases may follow me, he that will not may stay."
 > -Luther
 > p.
 48 Vol. 1 Prop.
 4 Obs.
 1